---Iceni 11-12 : a single-hander home-build light weight lug sail dinghy a little under 12 feet in length - an attractive, well balanced and undemanding to sail stitch and glue day sailer.
+--Iceni 11-12 dinghy plans: a singlehander, home-build light weight lug sail dinghy a little under 12 feet in length - an attractive, well balanced and undemanding to sail stitch and glue day sailer.

 * Offsets are given too for building conventionally over moulds and a building frame with battened seam construction, or she could equally be built glued clinker over stringers in the bottom and bilge.
 The Megan in the photos below was built as an experiment in combining stitched seam construction in the bottom to avoid lands and glued clinker in the topsides for strength with light weight.
 This produces an exceptionally strong, light and attractive hull, but requires an experienced eye to ensure the top seams remain perfectly aligned as there is no building frame; there is not as much self-fairing ability with this method as there is with the completely stitched seam panels where the close butting edges ensure accuracy and alignment.